Blake Hinson: Professional career

 but was waived on September 16 and seven days later, he signed with the Golden State Warriors.
 However, he was waived on October 19 and nine days later, he joined the Santa Cruz Warriors.
 On March 28, 2025, Hinson tied a Santa Cruz record with 10 made three-pointers, as he scored a career-high 44 points in a 150-105 rout of the Rip City Remix.

 For the 2025–26 season, Hinson was added to the roster of the Portland Trail Blazers' NBA G League affiliate, the Rip City Remix.

+On February 9, 2026, Hinson signed a two-way contract with the Utah Jazz.
+On February 28, Hinson made his first career NBA start in a home game against the New Orleans Pelicans.
+He was moved into the starting lineup in place of John Konchar.
+On April 11, Hinson scored a career-high 30 points in a 147–101 win over the Memphis Grizzlies.